VCollins/TouchScreen_pH_Meter/README.md

 tkinter v8.6.10 - Normally installed as part of the standard Python libraries

 I used a Waveshare 7-inch touchscreen device with a resolution of 1024 x 600 for testing, while development was done in Visual Studio Code.

+This project is available under the Creative Commons License suite.